Check out our newest offering to develop social skills guided by an experienced SLP. Have fun and learn all at the same time.

 WHEN: clients are enrolled a group once they have been evaluated and group members are determined to be a good fit for one another.
 A group will be held once three individuals with simliar needs and abilities express interest in improving their social competencies.

-WHO: Adults with developmental disabilities age 18-30 with a skilled SLP, Rebecca Wynne.
+WHO: Adolescents and Adults with all types of developmental disabilities age 14-30 with a skilled SLP, Rebecca Wynne.

 All abilities welcome to apply including those who have AAC devices, are fully verbal, or who have communication skills that require refinement and/or development.
 Max 4 participants per group (minimum 3 required).
 Cost varies depending on number of participants.